apiel/zicHost/NOTE.md

                 base on this state, we can create config files...
      - add lfo on time ratio

-- INFO should sequencer use track...?
+- INFO could sequencer use track...?
+- TODO make sequencer being to have multiple target

 - INFO IPC in order to have a main thread that is running all the time, even if the rest crash... https://en.wikipedia.org/wiki/Inter-process_communication